wp-plugins/blogger-to-wordpress-redirection/readme.txt

 == Frequently Asked Questions ==
 = Known Issue =
 The plugin have some conflict with Windows Live Writer.
-But there is temporory work arounf posted [here](http://www.devilsworkshop.org/2008/01/19/blogger-to-wordpress-redirection-plugin-with-1-to-1-mapping-between-old-and-new-blog-posts/)
+But there is temporory work around posted [here](http://www.devilsworkshop.org/2008/01/19/blogger-to-wordpress-redirection-plugin-with-1-to-1-mapping-between-old-and-new-blog-posts/)

 == Screenshots ==

-1. Following screenshot shows the differnce in traffic movement redirection after this plugin has been installed.
+1. Above screenshot shows the differnce in traffic movement redirection after this plugin has been installed.